Toxic Matters

 Purchase organic when possible.

 Wash your produce before preparing and eating it to reduce exposure to pesticides.
 If you're not able to purchase organic, limit intake of fruits and vegetables that retain high pesticide levels even after washing, such as strawberries and spinach.
-See Pesticide Action Network's What's On My Food? webpage for more information.
+See Pesticide Action Network's Do You Know What's in Your Food? webpage for more information.

 Avoid Plastics